Web7Foundation/Specifications/methods/did-ns-1-0-1.md

-# Web 7.0 Decentralized Identifier Method Namespace Specification version 1.0.1
+# Web 7.0 Decentralized Identifier Name System (DIDNS) DID Method Specification version 1.0.1

 ## 1. Context

 ### Purpose

-The purpose of a Decentralized Identifier (DID) Method Namespace Specification is to define the following:
+The purpose of a DID Method Specification is to define the following:
 - DID Identifier Syntax and Construction
 - DID Identifier Query Operators
 - DID Document CRUD Abstract Interface(s)
 - DID Method Platform Implementation Guidance

-The Web 7.0 Decentralized Identifier Method Namespace Specification ("Web7" DID Method Namespace Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for use in the Web 7.0 ecosystem.
+The Web 7.0 Decentralized Identifier Name System (DIDNS) DID Method Specification (DIDNS DID Method Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for use in the Web 7.0 ecosystem.

 Web 7.0 is a secure, message-based, decentralized operating system that underpins a unified software and hardware ecosystem for building resilient, trusted, decentralized systems using decentralized identifiers, DIDComm agents, and verifiable credentials.